-Floreat Magdalena, as the CHARTER a mari usque ad mare authorizes the attempt of every new species of poetry, it is of the charter, quidlibet audendi, the birthright of every poet beforehand, a hereditary obligation to patronize the Muses, with an unaffected Love, to promote the Love of Nature and the interests of Humanity.
+Floreat Magdalena, as the CHARTER a mari usque ad mare authorizes the attempt of every new species of poetry, it is of the Royal charter, quidlibet audendi, the birthright of every poet beforehand, a hereditary obligation to patronize the Muses, with an unaffected Love, to promote the Love of Nature and the interests of Humanity.
 In Envy, the Obvious Bounds that still divide foul Flattery from fair Gratitude, would you esteem a Tax on the name of the Countess of Hertford, who can by no means dispense with so essential a privilege, of a Scenery of Nature more adapted to the genius and disposition of Poetry?

 The effort of the Restoration of The English Canon to primae facia editions, even respecting the fidei defensor, beati pacifici, and parva sub ingenti, requires a hardihood that is preliminary in velut arbor aevo, though not with respect to any historical preferment among either the Greeks or the Romans, but of the derived Eng. obdura-cy from the obsolete.
-L. obduratus of the Jews themselves; that while there were available many other excellent treatises in the time of the Jewish Rebellion against Rome in AD 66 and 70, translated for the Gentiles, that were written by the Jews, in the tradition of their constitution and sacred books, that expressed the Divine nature and its operations, in an effort for the promotion of virtue among the people, yet the Jews prohibited the poet’s histories of their gods; for, they had been accused of subterfuge during the war, and of outright lies, spread among the people, that perverted the status of their own actions and their cause; and being there a great regret among the Jews, and widespread interest for a lasting peace with the Romans after the war, was never recorded in the Greek or Roman language, any treatise coming from the poets, though an absorbent interest among the Greeks had emerged, and finally the Romans, for a record of any treatise, if not of the poets’ gods, the actions of their people, or of their laws, at least a rendering of what does indeed belong to their own.
+L. obduratus of Roma herself; that while there were available many other excellent treatises in the time of the Jewish Rebellion against Rome in AD 66 and 70, translated for the Gentiles, that were written by the Jews, in the tradition of their constitution and sacred books, that expressed the Divine nature and its operations, in an effort for the promotion of virtue among the people, yet the Jews were prohibited the poet’s histories of their gods; for, they had been accused of subterfuge during the war, and of outright lies, spread among the people, that perverted the status of their own actions and their cause; and being there a great regret among the Jews, and widespread interest for a lasting peace with the Romans after the war, was never recorded in the Greek or Roman language, any treatise coming from the poets, though an absorbent interest among the Greeks had emerged, and finally the Romans, for a record of any treatise, if not of the poets’ gods, the actions of their people, or of their laws, at least a rendering of what does indeed belong to their own.
 In my own chair, in my present study, and remembering the discipline of humatus, I have the interest of Oxford poetry and its patrons at heart, and contribute these four poems.

 These four poems are an attempt at ‘traversal poetry’, for transference between two or more politici in time and space, would thereby not exclude a negotiation in our words of how to ought and how to owe.
 Respecting Oxford Poetry, XV.ii, and the recent book review of Ms. Balmer’s work entitled, Translating Classical Verse, Creating Contemporary Poetry.
 Oxford University Press, the present author was impressed by - with regards to Cicero’s De Optimo: interpres, adnumerare, and appendere - the dignity of the translator, who negotiates scholastics and creativity, and a wringing out, or exprimere, according to our human search for a humane humanity in the art of contemporary poetry.
 In passing our lives as writers, let us acknowledge that because the past is humatus - interred, or laid in the ground - that the one from the past who is interred is one whom we ought to know, and whom we owe an itinerary, by that we keep his or her memory, of our passage through the time and space, that we traverse in absence; for, at the bounding-line of a traversal poetry between one poet’s life and the departed life of any former author, there remains, in classical times, the toll we pay to acquire, and in the modern, one that we account before our Judge, and for each poem or artifact, one is thereby itinerant of an accurate traversal of a former and present time, in a living record.